Missing celery seeds for your recipe? Then there are a few good substitutes for celery seed; common ingredients found in your kitchen.

 It has the same flavor and aroma as the seeds.

-If you don’t have seeds at your disposal use the celery flakes instead.
-Probably, it is the best replacement for celery seeds.
+If you don’t have seeds, use the celery flakes instead.
+It is probably the best replacement for celery seeds.

 Use one teaspoon of celery flakes instead of a teaspoon of celery seeds.

-Lovage tastes like a mix of parsley and celery but with a higher intensity of both of those flavors.
-Just like celery, lovage is used for its leaves, stalks, and seeds.
-The seeds of lovage are used as a spice just like the fennel seeds.
+Lovage tastes like a mix of parsley and celery but with a higher intensity of both flavors.
+Like celery, lovage is used for its leaves, stalks, and seeds.
+Like the fennel seeds, the lovage seeds are used as a spice.

 Just as you do with celery, you can use the leaves and stalks of lovage for flavoring your dishes.
 Usually, the seeds are just sprinkled on dishes and salad.